aws-samples/aws-smsl-predict-airquality-via-weather/README.md

 # ML Demo: Predicting Air Quality w/ ASDI NOAA + OpenAQ Datasets
 This demo consists of a Jupyter Notebook that connects to Amazon Sustainability Data Initiative (ASDI) datasets from NOAA and OpenAQ to build a Machine Learning (ML) model to predict air quality levels using weather data via a Binary Classification [AutoGluon](https://auto.gluon.ai/stable/index.html) model.
 The project's purpose is to demonstrate using two different types of ASDI datasets (files in Amazon S3 and HTTPS APIs) within a Jupyter Notebook, such as provided by Amazon SageMaker Studio Lab.
 This demo is NOT for scientific or health purposes.

-This Jupyter Notebook can be run for free using Amazon SageMaker Studio Lab and open-source Amazon Sustainability Data Initiative (ASDI) datasets without needing an AWS account.
+This Jupyter Notebook can be run for free using Amazon SageMaker Studio Lab (SMSL) and open-source Amazon Sustainability Data Initiative (ASDI) datasets without needing an AWS account.
+See detailed SMSL instructions below.

 [![Open in SageMaker Studio Lab](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/aws-samples/aws-smsl-predict-airquality-via-weather/blob/main/aq_by_weather.ipynb)